 You may want to have plastic surgery because you’re not happy with the way you look or feel about yourself.
 Plastic surgery is not a quick fix for this but research has also shown that many teens who have reconstructive surgery gain self-esteem and confidence.
 It’s important to keep in mind that having confidence and positive self- esteem is not just about how you look; it’s also about recognizing your unique strengths and qualities.

-If you decide to have plastic surgery (and you are aware of the possible risks), you’ll need to find a board certified plastic surgeon with at least 6 years of surgical training, with at least 3 years in plastic surgery that does surgery at an accredited hospital.
+If you decide to have plastic surgery (and you are aware of the possible risks), you’ll need to find a board-certified plastic surgeon with at least 6 years of surgical training.
+Within those 6 years of surgical training, make sure the surgeon has spent at least 3 years specializing in plastic surgery.
+Finally, once you have found a surgeon with these qualifications, make sure they perform surgery at an accredited hospital.